 - 3.5.1 Regular periodic or rolling quality reviews of all authorized medicinal products, including export only products, should be conducted with the objective of verifying the consistency of the existing process, the appropriateness of current specifications for both starting materials and finished product, to highlight any trends and to identify product and process improvements.
-Such reviews should normally be conducted and documented annually, taking into account previous reviews, and should include at least: - a) A review of starting materials including packaging materials used in the product, especially those from new sources and in particular the review of supply chain traceability of active substances; - b) A review of critical in-process controls and finished product results;
+Such reviews should normally be conducted and documented annually, taking into account previous reviews, and should include at least: - a.
+A review of starting materials including packaging materials used in the product, especially those from new sources and in particular the review of supply chain traceability of active substances; - b.
+A review of critical in-process controls and finished product results; - c.
+A review of all batches that failed to meet established specification(s) and their investigation; - d.
+A review of all significant deviations or non-conformances, their related investigations, and the effectiveness of resultant corrective and preventive actions taken; - e.
+A review of all changes carried out to the processes or analytical methods; (vi) A review of Marketing Authorization variations submitted, granted or refused, including those for third

-Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+, 0 , 6 Doc.
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date: 12/04 /2023